"What does "Suspension" mean?"

 - Meet with your academic advisor and a Board member to determine a plan of study and term course elections that not only interest you, but will best allow you to use your talents.

-- Use the study help courses may provide (office hours, GSI meetings, on-line study guides) and frequent the appropriate learning centers (Math Lab, Science Learning Center, Sweetland Writing Center, etc.).
+- Use the study help courses may provide (office hours, GSI meetings, on-line study guides) and frequent the appropriate learning centers (Math Lab, Science Learning Center, Sweetland Center for Writing, etc.).

 - Ask for help when you need it.
 Meet with your advisor and course instructors to assess your performance in your classes.
 Ask about tutoring, if appropriate, or about the wisdom of staying in classes in which you are struggling.